rauhul/swift-org-website/_posts/2024-01-20-swift-everywhere-embedded-on-playdate.md

 Over the holiday season, I read about building games for Playdate in C and became curious if the same was possible with Swift.
 For those unfamiliar with Playdate, it is a tiny handheld game system built by Panic, creators of popular apps and games like "Transmit," "Nova," "Firewatch," "Untitled Goose Game," and more.
 It houses a Cortex M7 processor, a 400 by 240 1-bit display, and has a small runtime (Playdate OS) for hosting games.
 Panic provides an [SDK](https://play.date/dev/) for building games for Playdate in both C and Lua.

-While most Playdate games are written in Lua for ease of development, they can run into performance problems that necessitate the added complexity of using C. Swift's combination of high-level ergonomics with low-level performance, as well as its strong support for interoperating with C, seem like a good match for the Playdate.
+While most Playdate games are written in Lua for ease of development, they can run into performance problems that necessitate the added complexity of using C. Swift's combination of high-level ergonomics with low-level performance, as well as its strong support for interoperating with C, make it seem like a good match for the Playdate.
 However, the typical Swift application and runtime exceed the tight resource constraints of the Playdate.

 ### The Embedded Language Mode

-Recently, the Swift project has been developing a new embedded language mode to support using Swift on highly constrained platforms.
+Recently, the Swift project has started developing a new embedded language mode to support using Swift on highly constrained platforms.

-The embedded Swift language mode is actively evolving and available now in [nightly toolchains](https://www.swift.org/download/) and is helping drive the development of low-level language features such as: [noncopyable structs and enums](https://github.com/apple/swift-evolution/blob/main/proposals/0390-noncopyable-structs-and-enums.md), [typed throws](https://github.com/apple/swift-evolution/blob/main/proposals/0413-typed-throws.md), and more.
-This language mode imposes a few limitations and utilizes generic specialization, inlining, and dead code stripping to produce minimal statically linked binaries suitable for devices like the Playdate, while retaining the core features of desktop Swift.
+The embedded Swift language mode is actively evolving and available now in [nightly toolchains](https://www.swift.org/download/) and is helping drive the development of low-level language features such as: [non-copyable types](https://github.com/apple/swift-evolution/blob/main/proposals/0390-noncopyable-structs-and-enums.md), [typed throws](https://github.com/apple/swift-evolution/blob/main/proposals/0413-typed-throws.md), and more.
+This language mode imposes a few limitations and utilizes generic specialization, inlining, and dead code stripping to produce minimal statically linked binaries suitable for devices like the Playdate, while retaining the core features of Swift.

-If you're curious to learn more about this language mode, you can check out the accepted [Vision for Embedded Swift](https://github.com/apple/swift-evolution/blob/main/visions/embedded-swift.md).
+If you're curious to learn more about this language mode, you can check out the [Vision for Embedded Swift](https://github.com/apple/swift-evolution/blob/main/visions/embedded-swift.md).

 Armed with the embedded Swift language mode, I jumped in and started creating games for the Playdate.